SeldonIO/alibi/CONTRIBUTING.md

  - [Documentation](#building-documentation) is built locally and checked for errors/warning in the build log and any issues in the final docs, including API docs.
  - For any new functionality or new examples, appropriate links are added (`README.md`, `doc/source/index.rst`, `doc/source/overview/getting_started.md`,`doc/source/overview/algorithms.md`, `doc/source/examples`), see [Documentation for alibi](doc/README.md) for more information.
  - For any changes to existing algorithms, run the example notebooks manually and check that everything still works as expected and there are no extensive warnings/outputs from dependencies.
- - Any changes to dependencies are reflected in the appropriate place (`setup.py` for runtime dependencies, `requirements/dev.txt` for development dependencies, `requirements/doc.txt` for documentation dependencies and `requirements/extra.txt` for optional dependencies).
+ - Any changes to dependencies are reflected in the appropriate place (`setup.py` for runtime and optional dependencies, `requirements/dev.txt` for development dependencies and `requirements/doc.txt` for documentation dependencies).